norbix/norbix.dev/content/posts/concurrency-in-go/index.md

 ## ❌ Closing Channels

 You can close a channel to indicate no more values will be sent.

+This example does require close(ch) because of how range works with channels.
+This `for range` loop keeps receiving values from the channel until it’s closed.

 ```go
 ch := make(chan int)